attractivechaos/khashl/README.md

     return 0;
 }
 ```
+In this example, the string contents are already stored in the `argv[]` array.
+You don't need to worry about memory management.
+The following demonstrates
-The following demonstrates how to insert string pointers and their contents into a hash table.
+how to insert string pointers and their contents into a hash table.
 ```c
 // To run this program: `echo a bc a cd bc|./this_prog`
 #include <stdio.h>